Mission, focus and scope

 • state-of-the-art knowledge summaries and literature reviews.

-You should consider submitting your paper to the journal if:
+... should consider submitting to the journal if:

-• Your paper reports innovative ideas or concepts in the field of road traffic safety, even if your sample size is limited but the methods or results are ground-breaking.
+• The paper reports innovative ideas or concepts in the field of road traffic safety, even if the sample size is limited but the methods or results are ground-breaking.

-• Your work provides new evidence for better comprehension of the mechanisms behind road accidents occurrence.
+• The work provides new evidence for better comprehension of the mechanisms behind road accidents occurrence.

-• The findings of your paper suggest counter-measures to universally recognized safety problems from infrastructure, vehicle, road user, post-crash care or policy perspectives.
+• The findings suggest counter-measures to universally recognized safety problems from infrastructure, vehicle, road users, post-crash care or policy perspectives.

-• Your paper reports a new methodological approach on road traffic safety analysis that represents a clear advancement beyond the state-of-the-art.
+• The paper reports methodological approaches on traffic safety analysis that represent a clear advancement beyond the state-of-the-art.

-You should not submit your paper to the journal if:
+... should not submit to the journal if:

-• The topic of your paper is outside road traffic safety domain.
+• The topic of the paper is outside road traffic safety domain.

-• Your paper lacks solid and clear methodological approach.
+• The paper lacks solid and clear methodological approach.

-• The primary goal of your paper is application of advanced mathematical modelling rather than answering a research question related to road traffic safety.
+• The primary goal of the paper is application of advanced mathematical modelling or a high-tech solution rather than answering a research question related to road traffic safety.